 I, William M. Gardner, Secretary of State of the State of New Hampshire, do hereby certify that THE LAKES REGION MENTAL HEALTH CENTER, INC is a New Hampshire Nonprofit Corporation registered to transact business in New Hampshire on July 14, 1969.
-I further certify that all fees and documents required by the Secretary of State's office have been received and is in good standing as far as this office is concerned; and the attached is a true copy of the list of documents on file to this office.
+I further certify that all fees and documents required by the Secretary of State's office have been received and is in good standing as far as this office is concerned.

-Business ID: 64124
+Business ID: 64124 Certificate Number: 0004904592

-Certificate Number: 0004556019